Yusufkuscu/Burger-Website/README.md

 **YUSUF KUŞCU BURGER** is a great burger website built using HTML, CSS and JavaScript.

 ## Project Features
-- 🍔 Extensive Burger Menu
+- 🍔 Extensive Burger Menu.
-- 📷 Detailed visuals for each burger option.
+- 📷 Detailed Visuals For Each Burger Option.
-- 📝 Special ingredient descriptions for each item on the menu.
+- 📝 Special Ingredient Descriptions For Each Item On The Menu.
-- 📱 User-Friendly Interface
+- 📱 User-Friendly Interface.

 ## How to Run
 1. Clone the project on your computer: